The Testing Center is located in Rundell Hall Room 211 (second floor) and assists students, faculty members, and the community, by providing:

 - TSI Assessment: State-approved test to assess reading, writing, and math skills required by the Texas Success Initiative (TSI).

-- Accuplacer for certain certificate programs: Computer-based test used for certain certificate program students to measure reading skills (child development, welding, machine shop, cosmetology, electrical, instrumentation, and pipefitting).
+- Accuplacer for certain certificate programs: Computer-based test used for certain certificate program (42 semester credit hours or less) to measure reading skills.

 - Instructor (Individualized Classes and Make-up Testing): With instructor permission, students may use the Testing Center as a site for make-up exams or for exams for individualized testing.
 Students and faculty are encouraged to be familiar with the Guidelines for Testing.